-The typical pregnancy has three trimesters and lasts around 40 weeks from the first day of a woman’s last period.
-In each trimester, the fetus will meet specific developmental milestones.
+A full-term pregnancy has three trimesters and lasts around 40 weeks — starting from the first day of the last menstrual period.
+In each trimester, the fetus meets specific developmental milestones.

 While 40 weeks is the usual time frame, a full-term baby can be born as early as 37 weeks and as late as 42 weeks.

 - first trimester: 1–12 weeks

 - third trimester: 29–40 weeks